nbiish/ahoy/README.md

 ............................................................................................

-Windows users will want Docker Desktop and WSL..
-..info on both here https://docs.docker.com/desktop/windows/install/

-............................................................................................
+Windows users will want to download and extract the Monero Ocean miner https://github.com/MoneroOcean/xmrig/releases ...open a terminal in the same directory you extracted the xmrig win64 zip to and enter: git clone https://github.com/K3NW48/ahoy.git && ./ahoy/anchorsDown.sh -- ............................................................................................

 Detects OS of Android, Linux, and Windows and installs individual dependencies automagically.